jotadwright/babel/experiments/clevr-learning/README.md

  - th links now start at 0.1 and only get rewarded
 	-> is it useful to punish th links?
-        -> when cxns get punished and eventually removed, the associated nodes in the th are removed as well

 ## To Do